 Kopernio integrates with library proxies to retrieve research articles from library subscriptions.
 If your library is supported, Kopernio will configure this for you automatically.
 Kopernio also indexes a range of additional data sources from which PDFs can be retrieved:

 Where possible, Kopernio will retrieve the final published version of the journal article.
 For non open-access articles which are not available via your institutional subscription, Kopernio will try find an alternative version instead.
 Alternative versions include pre-prints and author manuscripts deposited in institutional repositories.

 Yes!
 Kopernio works both on and off campus!
 If your university library offers a proxy service, Kopernio will try to use this to retrieve PDFs when you are off campus.
 The first time this happens you will see your library's login page.
 Once you've authenticated once, you can continue to use your libraries subscription access as normal.

-Registration only takes a few seconds and allows us to provide a much better experience.
-You don't need to use your university email and password to register if you prefer not to.
-Once you've registered, PDFs you access via Kopernio are stored in the cloud in your personal “Locker” and are automatically sync'd between devices and can easily shared easily with colleagues.
+Registration only takes a few seconds and allows us to provide a much better experience including one-click access to journals from your institutional subscriptions.
+Once you've registered, PDFs you access via Kopernio are stored in the cloud in your personal “Locker” and are automatically sync'd between devices and can easily be shared with colleagues.

 The Kopernio plugin is activated on a white list of websites.
 This white list includes:

 We are constantly adding to this list and are always open to suggestions for new places the Kopernio plugin would be helpful.
 Drop us an email at [email protected] if you'd like to see Kopernio support on a new site.

 At the moment we support Chrome, Firefox and Opera, though we are working on extending this to further browsers.
 You can help us decide which browser to work on next by upvoting your favourite browser: